alianse777/darknet-sys-rust/README.md

 ```

 You can also set `CUDA_ARCHITECTURES` which is passed to libdarknet's cmake.
 It defaults to `Auto`, which auto-detects GPU architecture based on card present in the system during build.

-### OpenMP

-You can explicitly enable or disable OpenMP (CPU parallelization) support in darknet by setting `DARKNET_ENABLE_OPENMP` to `1` or `0`.
-If the variable is unset or set to a different value, auto-detection is used.

 ## License